lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 following are required:

   1. **A declaration of support**: An IdP must explicitly declare, in the form of a document hosted on their domain, that they support BrowserID.
-  2. **A public key**: In order to allow 3rd parties to verify certificates issued by the IdP, they must publically host the key with which those certificates are signed.
+  2. **A public key**: In order to allow 3rd parties to verify certificates issued by the IdP, they must publicly host the key with which those certificates are signed.
   3. **Authentication webpage**: A user must be able to interact with their IdP at the time that they are logging into a website to prove their identity to the IdP and establish a session.
   4. **Provisioning webpage**: A webpage must be provided which is capable of provisioning a user that is authenticated to the IdP with a certificate.